ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

     * **UPDATED:** The `location_tag` for each shot is now prominently displayed in the shot card, aiding in quick contextual identification of dialogue.
     * **UPDATED:** `ai_reason` associated with blueprint modification suggestions is now cleared from the shot data once the suggestions are applied or ambiguities resolved, preventing redundant display.
 * **Improved User Flow & Progress Reporting:**
-    * The `handleMapTranscript` function in `Step3_OnCameraScripting.js` provides granular `processingMessage` updates to keep the user informed during long-running AI tasks.
+    * The `handleMapTranscript` function in `Step3_OnCameraScripting.js` provides granular `processingMessage` updates to keep the user informed during long-running AI tasks. **UPDATED:** The primary source of progress reporting for AI tasks is now the centralized `TaskQueue` managed by `useAppState.js`, while local `processingMessage` is used for immediate, step-specific feedback.
     * **UPDATED:** When adding new shots from AI suggestions, `Step3_OnCameraScripting.js` now guarantees truly unique `shot_id`s to prevent React key warnings and data conflicts during re-processing.
     * The blueprint auto-save logic in `useBlueprint.js` has been refined to ensure changes are persisted correctly after initial data load, preventing loss of work when re-opening the workspace.
     * The `ScriptingV2_Workspace.js` now remembers and restores the user's last active step, improving workflow continuity.
-* **Seamless Integration:** The mapped dialogue (and any user-resolved ambiguities) is automatically populated into the blueprint, and the UI transitions smoothly through the different review stages (ambiguity, refinement, shot-by-shot).
-The overall flow aligns with the goal of leveraging AI for heavy lifting while retaining granular user control.
 * **Final Assembly Script Generation:**
     * The `generateScriptFromBlueprintAI.js` utility has been updated to generate two distinct script outputs: a `full_video_script_text` (the complete narrative for the entire video) and a `recording_voiceover_script_text` (containing only the content that needs to be recorded post-facto, such as hooks, transitions, and conclusions).
 The `recording_voiceover_script_text` is now correctly formatted with paragraph breaks.
     * `Step5_FinalAssembly.js` now displays only the `recording_voiceover_script_text` prominently, providing a "Copy for Recording" button.
 The "Full Video Script" display has been removed as per user request.